Jajoo2/Jajoo2/README.md

 I like coding.
-I'm using ChatGPT to make stuff.
-It's helping a lot! :D Okay, byebye.
+I like making semi-realistic 3D models! i make youtube videos..
+I use AI to make stuff sometimes.
+Like the only repo! h